dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 * Offering *factory classes with static factory methods* for creating these objects, such as `Paths`, `FileSystems` etc.
   * The factory class names are "plural" names

-There is also class `java.nio.file.Files` (note the name in plural again) with *static methods* to manipulate `java.nio.file.Path` instances.
+There is also class `java.nio.file.Files` (note the name in plural again) with *static methods* to interact with the file system through static methods that take and return `java.nio.file.Path` instances.